catenare/devnotes/docs/docs.md

 * Documentation pages stay in gh-pages branch.

 ## Setup
-1. Make virtual environment for python - `mkvirtualenv -a . docsdirectory`
+* Use pipenv
+1. Create project directory and *CD* into it
-1. Install requirements - `pip install mkdocs pymdown-extensions pygments mkdocs-material`
+1. Install mkdocs as dev dependency - `pipenv install mkdocs --dev`
-1. Create mkdocs project - `mkdocs new <project>`
+1. Create mkdocs direcotry - `mkdocs new sitedocs`
-1. Enter into the project
-1. Edit the *mkdocs.yml* file
+* *sitedocs\docs* is where the markdown goes.
+* *sitedocs\mkdocs.yml* - your table of contents.

 ## Using
 * `mkdocs serve` - local development server *http:\\localhost:8000*